 This course is intended for operations and supply chain professionals who want to improve their knowledge and skills, gain practical knowledge, and develop skills that can be immediately used on the job.
 This course is also designed for those who would like to master the APICS body of knowledge terminology and concepts with the intent to pursue certification.
-Planners, buyers, master schedulers, demand planners, inventory management, supply chain management, production control management, operations management, cost accounting, quality management, and other professionals who wish to expand their knowledge and ability in the planning of resource allocation will benefit from this training.
+Planners, buyers, master schedulers, demand planners, inventory management, supply chain management, production control management, operations management, cost accounting, quality management, and other professionals who wish to expand their knowledge and ability in the planning of resource allocation, will benefit from this course.

 - Understanding Basic Business-wide Concepts (Including understanding various supply chain environments)

 - Managing Demand (Including markets and customer expectation)

-- Understanding Material Requirements Planning (MRP) logic and the actions required to balance supply and demand
+- Understanding Material Requirements Planning (MRP) Logic and the Actions

 - Capacity Requirements Planning (CRP) and Manufacturing Scheduling

-- Forecasting, Sales and Operations Planning, Theory of Constraints, and other continuous improvement tools such as Lean, Six Sigma, Total Quality Management
+- Forecasting, Sales and Operations Planning, Theory of Constraints, and Other Continuous Improvement Tools Such as Lean Six Sigma, and Total Quality Management

 - Physical Distribution Overview (Including related topics such as transportation and warehousing)